techtimo/Spotmap/readme.txt

 `splitlines=8` will split the lines between points if two points are sent with a difference greater than X hours.
 Default 12.
 Set to 0 if you don't like to see any line.
 `date-range-from=2021-01-01` can be used to show all points starting from date and time X. (Can lie in the future).
 `date-range-to=2022-01-01 19:00` can be used to show all points until date and time X.
 `auto-reload=1` will auto update the map without the need to reload the page.
-`feeds` can be set, if multiple feeds get used.
+`tiny-types=UNLIMITED-TRACK,STOP` can be used to configure if a point is shown with a big marker on the map or not `feeds` can be set, if multiple feeds get used.
 (See example below)

 The following attributes can be used to show GPX tracks: